slsa-framework/slsa/docs/spec/v1.1/threats.md

 </details>

 **TODO:** More producer threats?
+Perhaps the attack to xz where a malicious contributor gained enhanced privileges through social engineering?

 ### (B) Authoring & reviewing

 An adversary introduces a change through the official source control management interface without any special administrator privileges.

-The threats in this category are theoretically mitigated by code review or some other quality controls.
-Contrast this with (A), where such controls are ineffective.
+Threats in this category *can* in theory be mitigated by code review or some other quality controls during teh authoring/reviewing process.
+Contrast this with (A), where such controls are likely ineffective.

 **TODO:** Is the split between (A) and (B) clear and valuable?